 Call For Your Free Consultation With Aggressive Boston Area Criminal Defense Lawyer

-If you have been arrested and charged with Possession of Burglarious Tools and whether or not it’s your first such offense—you need an experienced lawyer at your side who can plead down your case with the district attorney or (if circumstances warrant) fight the charges head-on.
+If you have been arrested and charged with Possession of Burglarious Tools and whether or not it’s your first such offense—you need an experienced theft crime lawyer at your side who can plead down your case with the district attorney or (if circumstances warrant) fight the charges head-on.
 The attorneys at The Law Offices of Gerald J. Noonan have decades of experience with felony charges, and will work to secure the best possible outcome for your case.

 Our knowledgeable and experienced Brockton criminal defense law attorneys at The Law Offices of Gerald J. Noonan are available to assist clients throughout all of Massachusetts, including but not limited to Plymouth County including Brockton, Plymouth, Bridgewater, Hingham, Wareham, Middleboro; Norfolk County including Quincy, Stoughton, Dedham, Weymouth, Braintree, Randolph, Canton, Sharon, Brookline, Franklin; Bristol County including New Bedford, Fall River, Taunton, Wrentham, Attleboro, Mansfield, Easton, Raynham; and Middlesex County including Cambridge, Lowell, Somerville, Newton, Woburn, Framingham, Malden, Chelsea, Everett, Arlington, Medford and Waltham; Cape Cod, Barnstable, Falmouth and Worcester; Essex County including Lynn, Lawrence and Salem; and the Greater Boston area including South Boston, Revere, Dorchester and Roxbury.